Liam Kirk (ice hockey): Arizona Coyotes

 On 18 June 2021, Kirk signed a three-year, entry-level contract with the Coyotes.
 On 28 July 2021, the Coyotes officially announced Kirk was signed to a three-year, entry-level contract with the club, becoming the first English born and trained player to sign an NHL contract.

 He started the 2021–22 season in the AHL with the Coyotes' affiliate, the Tucson Roadrunners.
 Kirk played in eight matches, scoring two goals and three points, before suffering a season-ending knee injury in November 2021.

 Returning to health for the 2022–23 season, Kirk continued his tenure in the AHL with the Tucson Roadrunners.
-Serving as a healthy scratch and featuring in just a solitary game with the Roadrunners, Kirk was re-assigned by the Coyotes to secondary affiliate, the Atlanta Gladiators of the ECHL.
-Kirk registered 5 goals and 11 points through 15 games with the Gladiators before accepting a loan assignment from the Coyotes to return to Europe in joining Finnish top flight club, Mikkelin Jukurit of the Liiga, for the remainder of the season on 29 December 2022.
+Serving mostly as a healthy scratch and featuring in just a solitary game with the Roadrunners, Kirk was reassigned by the Coyotes to the secondary affiliate Atlanta Gladiators of the ECHL.
+Kirk registered 5 goals and 11 points through 15 games with the Gladiators before accepting a loan assignment from the Coyotes to return to Europe, joining Finnish top-flight club Mikkelin Jukurit of the Liiga, for the remainder of the season on 29 December 2022.

+Return to Europe

+On 6 September 2023, Kirk was placed on unconditional waivers by the Coyotes for the purposes of contract termination.
+It was subsequently announced that Kirk signed with HC Litvínov in the Czech Extraliga.
+Kirk had played previously as a left winger but found success as a goalscorer when moved to play as a center on Litvínov's third line.
+During the season Kirk would go on to play on the second and first lines, along with the team's powerplay unit.
+In the 2023 - 2024 playoffs, Kirk led Litvínov in both goals and points, taking them to the semi-finals for the first time since the 2014 - 2015 season.
+He ended the season breaking the record for most goals scored by a Litvínov player in the playoffs & eclipsed the top scorer in the playoffs over the last 3 years.

+On 12 May 2024, Eisbären Berlin of the Deutsche Eishockey Liga announced that Kirk had signed a two-year contract with them.